Cough and cold

 What should you do?

-- Keep your child well hydrated by offering them lots of fluids
+- Keep your child well hydrated by offering them lots of to drink

 - Try using saline nose drops or spray if your baby has a blocked nose

-- For children over 1 year, a spoon of honey (perhaps in a warm drink) half an hour before bed may help them to wake less often in the night
+- For children over 1 year, offer a warm drink half an hour before bed may help them to wake less often in the night

 - For children over 2 years, vapour rubs (containing camphor, menthol and/or eucalyptus) may help children sleep better